qmtran/openstack-labs/lab-00/README.md

      * `ip addr show dev eth0`

         Record the IPv4 address, not the IPv6 address.
-In the following example, the IPv4 address occupies the location of x.x.x.x
+In the following example, your IPv4 address would occupy the location of x.x.x.x

         ```
         $ ip addr show dev eth0